M.A. Vet M.B. (Cantab.) Dip. Law (City)

 - Successfully defending a veterinary surgeon before the disciplinary panel of the RCVS.

-- Defending an accountant before the ACCA, on a number of claims arising out of allegedly negligent tax advice re. domicile ; alleged falsification of dates on company return documents.
+- Defending accountants before the ACCA, on a number of claims arising out of allegedly negligent tax advice re. domicile ; alleged falsification of dates on company return documents.

 - Defending an insolvency practitioner before the ICAEW on various claims arising out of an administration.

 Siân has considerable experience of commercial claims, particularly claims involving fires and destruction of commercial and residential property (and contents).
 Alongside her insurance and reinsurance practice, Siân is regularly instructed in insurers’ subrogated claims following fires.